At Anson our history education helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.

 At Anson, moments in history are also told through stories on the stage and film.

-In 2019 to 2020 our history through drama saw the story of Rome, the history of Ancient Greece and the Great Fire of London performed on the stage.
+Our history through drama also sees showcases such as the story of Rome, the history of Ancient Greece or the Great Fire of London performed on the stage.
 This kind of work allows us to ensure that history is a vehicle to be able to improve speech and language, understand stories and use technology to bring moments of history to life.

 As part of the Anson Film Festival the children were challenged to reenact a moment from history using the power of film.
 This was a way to further engage children in research coupled with creativity to develop a love for learning about the past.